 Wet mining has the following negative operational effects:

-2- Carrying mineral and wet waste
+2- Transportation of mineral matter and wet waste

-3- Low loading and loading efficiency
+3- Low efficiency of loading and unloading